Venkat-Gorla/smartmeal-serverless/services/upload-meal/README.md

 ## 🧩 Planned Work

-- **Auth is ready** via Amazon Cognito; integration with the upload service is pending.
+- **Auth is ready via Amazon Cognito**; integration with the upload service is pending.
 - Explore rate limiting using AWS-native solutions:
   - **API Gateway Usage Plans** – enforce per-user or per-app limits (e.g., 100 requests per minute) using API keys or Cognito identity.
   - **AWS WAF** – apply rate-based rules to block or throttle high-frequency requests by IP.